Life after Opiate Addiction

 Speak to your rehab center alumni, support group members and other peers in recovery to hear how they have started to rebuild their lives to connect via advice and inspiration.

 If you or a woman you love is having problems with opiate addiction, alcohol dependency and mental illness, women’s drug rehab may be the answer.
 Remember that recovery from addiction and alcohol abuse treatment means learning how to cope with intensely emotional situations, and identifying when you need help and support.
 Treatment for addiction relapse, counseling, and aftercare can help you do this, so please call us today.
-Destination Hope: The Women’s Program is a full service addiction and women’s health treatment facility in Florida for women who suffer from substance abuse and behavioral health issues.
+Destination Hope is a full service addiction and women’s health treatment facility in Florida for women who suffer from substance abuse and behavioral health issues.